Benefits for Lottery Winners of Choosing Annuity Over Lump Sum

 Annuity Lottery Payments Protect Assets From Others

-When someone wins the lottery, I can only imagine the line of family and “friends” at the door with their hands out.
+When someone wins the lottery and takes a lump sum, it's tempting to help out "family and friends" who come knocking.
 That’s how the march to bankruptcy begins.
-When you take the annuity lifetime income stream instead of the lump sum, you are placing annuity handcuffs on these ungrateful beggars.
-Yes, they will show up every year for the rest of your life when your annuity payment arrives, but at least you're less likely to make the impulse mistake of generosity you can't really afford.
+When you take the annuity lifetime income stream instead of the lump sum, you are establishing boundaries because your resources are limited.
+People may show up at your door every year for the rest of your life when the annuity payment is scheduled, but at least you're less likely to make the impulse mistake of generosity you can't really afford.

 In addition, the publicity surrounding winners of big jackpots makes them more vulnerable to scammers trying to steal their money.

 According to a study in the Journal of Gambling Behavior, lottery winners generally don't go on crazy spending sprees.
 The research found that 33% of lottery winners gave money to their children, 17% of winners gave money to their relatives, and 10% gave large sums to charities or churches.

 Annuity Payments Are Contractually Guaranteed

 The lifetime income stream is a prudent choice because it is contractually guaranteed.
 Also, in many cases, you have the option to set up the payments so that if you die, they continue for the lifetime of your spouse, or for a “period certain” that is much longer than your life expectancy.
 Guarantees are always good.
 Contractual guarantees are better.
 Contractual lifetime income guarantees are the best.
 In a survey by Gallup, 31% of Americans said they would stop working if they won a $10 million lottery prize.

 Taking an annuity allows for a concrete plan based on actual income expectations.

 Choosing a lifetime income stream over a lump sum certainly “handcuffs” your family and friends.
 It also handcuffs the lottery winner and protects them from their own poor choices.
 Your real family will thank you for it.